wstrange/base64/README.md

 Base64 Codec for Dart
 ========================
-A port of the Apache commons Base64 codec for the [Dart Language] [dart].
+A port of the Apache commons Base64 codec for the [Dart language][dart].

 Encodes/Decodes to Base64.
 Has options for url safe encoding, setting line lengths, etc.